 Kids, teens, and adults alike.
 If you are taking the time to sit in silence then you’re already ahead and it will make big difference!

 6. Give Prompts For Kids To Meditate On Before

 The biggest problem I see kids face with meditation is that they feel lost in their heads without focus!
-In my Kids Mindfulness Course, the most important thing I did was give my students prompts before they meditated or even during the meditation.
+In my Making Mindfulness Fun Bundle, I give parents more than 20 different prompts to use with their kids before they meditated or even during the meditation.
 Here are my 3 favorite prompts to use…

 - “Think about all the things you are grateful for.
 The things that make you happy and healthy.
 Think of people, foods, things, objects, places, and more”

 - “What has been bothering you?
 Think of them all and then imagine they are butterflies you are releasing to the air and leaving your mind”

 - “Bring your awareness to every point in your body.
 From the top of your head to the tip of your toe.
 Notice how every part of your body feels.”

 7. Create a Comfortable Meditation Space For Kids

 YOU DON’T HAVE TO SIT A CERTAIN WAY TO MEDITATE!!!
 This is one of the biggest issues I see in teaching kids to meditate.
 They don’t have to sit in a perfect criss-cross-applesauce or full lotus with their hands in the classic Gyan Mudra.